ADHD TREATMENT IN PORTLAND

 You need a wide range of emotional, behavioral, and pharmaceutical interventions, and this is something that a trained professional can provide.

-ADHD Treatment Can Help You Thrive And Live A Productive Life
+ADHD Treatment in Portland Can Help You Thrive And Live A Productive Life

 Although ADHD is not curable, it is highly treatable.
 In fact, most patients see improvements after the first few sessions, and with the power of medication and therapy together, many of them experience life-altering changes in how they feel and function.

-Since I am both a therapist and a psychiatrist, I am able to address ADHD on many fronts at once.
+As both a therapist and Board Certified psychiatrist, I am able to address ADHD on many fronts at once.
 I can help you get to the core issues driving your symptoms while equipping you with medications and lifestyle changes for making those symptoms more manageable.

 Stimulant medications are often the first-line treatment.
 Although they are not mandatory (plenty of patients find relief through therapy alone), they make the work of ADHD therapy much easier, improving focus and impulse control.